 The Thrustmaster T80 presents itself as an entry-level steering wheel for racing simulators.
 Changing from a controller to a steering wheel is almost essential if you want to elevate your experience from a racing game to a racing sim.
-Better immersion, added precision, and overall more fun are all things that a good steering wheel adds to your experience.
 For this reason, we researched whether the T80 is a product that fulfills these goals, or whether you should avoid it.

 What to Consider Before Buying Non-Direct Drive Wheels

 There are two types of wheels: non-direct drive and direct drive wheels.
 The latter are incredibly accurate and immersive but also come at a very expensive buy-point.
 Non-direct drive wheels are cheaper, can still be very precise and pull you into the game, and overall better suited for those who are newer to racing sims, or simply lack several thousand dollars needed for DD wheels.

 When purchasing non-direct drive wheels (henceforth just wheels) there are several key factors to keep in mind.
 The first is force-feedback.
 In simple terms, this is the wheel behaving like a wheel.
 Force feedback differentiates from simple vibration because of the feedback it gives you.
 Vibration can vary in intensity, but that’s about it.
 Force-feedback tracks and opposes the user’s movements by applying force.
 To give a simple example, if you take a sharp corner at high speeds, the wheel will push back against you, making it harder to turn.
 It is essential when buying a wheel that has force feedback.
 Broadly speaking there are two types of force feedback: belt and gear.
 Belt delivered force feedback is smoother and more realistic, but often more expensive.
 The gear delivered force feedback is less expensive but can feel notchy when turning.